JinsolKim-1/Python/README.md

 # Python
-I'm currently learning Python and upload my problem / project solutions here in Github.
+I'm currently learning Python and upload my problem and project solutions here in Github.